<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2361246920842435&amp;ev=PageView&amp;noscript=1">

 Make sure to post interesting content over the six months leading up to your event.
 Everyone loves seeing behind-the-scenes content, especially on TikTok or in stories, so post sneak peeks of the venue, décor, planning process, hints to upcoming speaker announcements, and so on.
 It’s hard to get traction on organic posts, so think outside of the box.

-Another best practice is to use a social media scheduling tool to plan out your posts, such as Hootsuite, Buffer, or (the one we use on our team) eclincher.
+Another best practice is to use a social media scheduling tool to plan out your posts, such as Hootsuite, Buffer, or eclincher.
 Keeping up with social media can be a struggle, especially if you are actively using multiple platforms.
 A scheduling tool can help ease stress by monitoring all your inboxes in one location, and by helping you schedule multiple posts across multiple platforms all at once.

 6. Promote your event with paid digital advertising